uvarc/rc-website/content/userinfo/rivanna/software/matlab.md

 # Load Matlab environment
 module load matlab

-# Create and export variable for slurm job id
-export slurm_ID="${SLURM_JOB_ID}"

-% Create a temporary directory on scratch for any Job related files mkdir -p /scratch/teh1m/slurmJobs/$slurm_ID

-# Shell script to sample output of top command
-# while your job runs on compute node (optional)
-# sampleTop3.sh runs top w/o specifying the user
-# ./sampleTop2.sh teh1m $slurm_ID 10 &

-# Input paramaters
+# Input paramaters for Matlab function
 nLoops=400; # number of iterations to perform nDim=400; # Dimension of matrix to create

-# Run Matlab parallel program
+# Run Matlab single core program
 matlab -nodisplay -singleCompThread -r \
-"pcalc2Test1(${nLoops},${nDim},'${slurm_ID}'); exit;"
+"pcalc2Test1(${nLoops},${nDim},'${SLURM_JOB_ID}'); exit;"
 ```
 The option `-nodisplay` suppresses the Desktop and any attempt to run a graphical display.
-The -singleCompThread option is to ensure that all MATLAB built-in functions use only one thread.
+The -singleCompThread option is to ensure that all MATLAB built-in functions use only one thread on one core (cpu).
 Some MATLAB functions are capable of running on multiple cores, but may not do so very efficiently.
 To use them in multicore mode you must request the appropriate number of cores and parallelize your code as shown below, but you will be charged SUs for all cores whether they are used effectively or not.
 If your code uses linear algebraic operations, those can be multi-threaded across multiple cores so again you again would have to request the addtional cores in your slurm script.
-Unless you are sure you can use the cores effectively it's generally best to restrict your job to one core.
+Unless you are sure you can use multiple cores effectively it's generally best to restrict your job to one core.

 The `;exit` is very important to ensure that the job terminates when the computation is done.
 The example code `pcalc2Test1.m` is shown below.
-Note that passing the `slurmID` variable allows the function to save
+Note that passing the `SLURM_JOB_ID` variable allows the function to save
 output to a job-specific filenames.
 The function `pcalc2Test1` used in the above example is shown below.

 ```